francoischalifour/todo-cli/README.md

 todo toggle "Name of the task"
 ```

-To toggle a task in a list:
+To toggle a task with an interactive menu:

 ```sh
 todo toggle